JetBrains Fleet 1.48 Help

 Initialize the project

-Build script DSL – 2 (Kotlin)
+• Build script DSL – Kotlin

-Generate build using new APIs and behavior – no
+• Generate build using new APIs and behavior: no

-environment variable.
+By default, JetBrains Fleet uses the JDK from your JAVA_HOME environment variable.
 Before proceeding, make sure it is configured in your environment.
 Otherwise, you can configure a custom JDK for your project.

 Configure project JDK